Mathematics, Area of Concentration in Arts & Sciences (AS)

 Transfer Information

-Students who plan to transfer to a four-year college or university should check the requirements of that institution.
-If they are significantly different from the courses listed, the student should consult with an academic advisor.
+Students who plan to transfer to a four-year college or university should review the requirements of that institution.
+If they are significantly different than the requirements of the AS in Mathematics, the student should consult with an academic advisor.

 Employment Information